University Election 2026

 How to Vote

 The university election takes place online.
-You log in to TUMonline, open the university election page, and cast your votes.
-This year, voting runs from Monday, June 29, 2026, at 09:00 until Friday, July 3, 2026, at 12:00.
+During the voting period, log in to TUMonline, open the university election section, and cast your votes.

 - Log in to TUMonline with your TUM account.